-We envisage the following Risks with regards to Asset Management:
+We envisage the following Risks with regard to Asset Management:

-- Resourcing required for meeting the energy efficiency standards (EESSH2) especially rural housing stock without access to gas supply. - Ever-changing legislation in relation to fire safety and tolerable standards. - Ageing stock challenges.
+- Resourcing is required for meeting the energy efficiency standards (EESSH2), especially for rural housing stock without access to gas supply. - Ever-changing legislation in relation to fire safety and tolerable standards.